16abhimasani/16abhimasani.github.io/pages/about/index.md

 <img src="baby.JPG" width="100%" height="auto">

-I'm a Freshman studying Computer Science at Georgia Tech with a passion for learning, entrepreneurship, art, and creating.
+I'm a Computer Science student at Georgia Tech with a passion for learning, entrepreneurship, art, and creating.
 I was raised outside of Philadelphia in a small village known as [Downingtown](https://en.wikipedia.org/wiki/Downingtown,_Pennsylvania) 🏡 where I grew up like any other kid: taking apart vacuum cleaners, fixing my neighbor's snowblower engine, and taking home broken computers from school.
 This kind of curiosity and love of learning have been something I've had for life.

 Interestingly enough, I didn't write my first line of code until going to the PennApps 2015 Hackathon.
 I remember walking into the stadium and being surrounded by brilliant kids who could understood data structures and DOM manipulation as well as I understood how a Volkswagen W8 worked.
 It was this sort of attraction with an area that I never really explored that drove me to major in Computer Science and so far I love it!